w3f/Grants-Program/docs/RFPs/Closed/appi.md

 The Load Balancer should monitor for node **freshness** via [LB Daemon](LB-Daemon) and log penalties into the [Database](#Database) if a node is offline (not reporting a ping for more than 30 seconds) or not fresh (a node's latest and best block lag behind the best in the pool by more than 10 blocks).

 A penalized node should enter an initial cooldown of 1 minute, and issue another check after the cooldown expires.
-After every check, if the offense is still on-going, the duration of the last cooldown doubles.
+After every check, if the offense is still ongoing, the duration of the last cooldown doubles.
 When a node's cooldown exceeds 17 hours, the node is permanently removed from the pool (automatically removed from the whitelist).

 An LB operator can define the following settings: